ner00/scummvm_libretro/README.md

 All options and configuration of the legacy libretro core are applicable to this one as well, refer to relevant link in Resources.

 ## Resources
-For official ScummVM repository readme ref. [here](https://github.com/scummvm/scummvm#readme).
+Official ScummVM repository readme is [here](https://github.com/scummvm/scummvm#readme).

-Legacy ScummVM libretro core documentation is [here](https://github.com/scummvm/scummvm#readme)
+Legacy ScummVM libretro core documentation is [here](https://github.com/libretro/scummvm#readme)